Thanks for a great season! The Yak Shack will be back in 2023!

 |

-Note: Please return your kayak, equipment and key within the allotted two-hour time slot.
-A late fee of $50.00 per kayak has been implemented upon late return,
+Note: Please return your kayak, equipment and key within the allotted time slot.
+A late fee of $50.00 per kayak has been implemented.

 Kayak Names